cronugs/dndMonsterStats/README.md

-# DnD Quick Cards
+# Quick Cards

 D&D Quick Cards is a single page application to quickly search and display information listings for monsters and spells in Dungeons and Dragons 5th Edition.

 The application is intended to function as both a tool to be used by dungeon masters (DMs) while planning encounters for their groups and an in game quick reference for both DMs and players alike.
 It provides a clean and intuitive interface that's easy to scan for the information you need.
 This allows fast search results with no distractions, and minimum interruption to game flow.

-The live application can be used by going to [D&D Quick Cards](http://quickcards.ddns.net)
+The live application can be used by going to [Quick Cards](http://quickcards.ddns.net)

 ## UX